 Ask Used Car Dealer for Carfax Report

 Check your local used car dealer or an online dealership.
-Some of them offer a free Carfax report as a service addition, to get more customers.
+Some of them offer a free Carfax report as a service addition to get more customers.
 Since these dealers depend on used cars from sellers, they insist on a copy of the Carfax report before putting up a car for sale.
-However, some cars might have a Carfax report but others might not.
+Some cars might have a Carfax report, but others might not.

 You can always enquire with the used car dealer whether they’ll provide a free Carfax report to you.
 In some cases, they might actually give you one free because they know you’re truly interested in buying a specific car and don’t want to lose you as their customer.
 The profits they make by selling your car will more than cover the cost of giving you a free Carfax report.